yui-mhcp/text_to_speech/README.md

 \* The speaker's embeddings are created with the Siamese Networks approach, which differs from the original paper.
 Check the [Siamese Networks](https://github.com/yui-mhcp/siamese_networks) project for more information on this architecture.

+My SV2TTS models are fine-tuned from pretrained Tacotron2 models which speeds up a lot the training.

 ### Model weights

 | Name      | Language  | Dataset   | Synthesizer   | Vocoder   | Speaker Encoder   | Trainer   | Weights   |